- Offered for Year: 2022/23

 Assessment Rationale And Relationship

-- The oral examination (20%) will take place during the revision week of Semester 2.
+- The oral examination (30%) will take place at the end of Semester 2.
 It will test students’ ability to conduct independent research, critically evaluate authentic material, and to produce and present their own output orally in a clear and structured manner.
-It will also assess their ability to speak freely and interact in a discussion on these findings and on general matters.
+It will also assess their ability to speak freely, understand aural and/or audio visual input, and interact in a discussion on these findings and on general matters.

 Reading Lists